aidanduffy68-prog/ABC/README.md

 ---

-## ⚖️ The Sovereign Oracle
+## ⚖️ Truth Verification for Post-AGI Intelligence

-**GH Systems ABC is the sovereign oracle for government AI security** — actively securing Department of War, DHS, and Treasury AI infrastructure through real-time threat intelligence compilations.
+**GH Systems ABC is the oracle that verifies truth when AGI generates threat assessments.**

+When agencies disagree (CIA: 85%, DHS: 60%) and AI-generated intelligence makes verification impossible, **GH Systems ABC provides cryptographically verifiable assessments in <500ms** — the objective truth layer for post-AGI intelligence operations.

-With the **Genesis Mission** launching the largest AI infrastructure deployment in government history, agencies need an objective truth layer for threat assessments. **GH Systems ABC delivers cryptographically verifiable intelligence in <500ms** (vs. 14+ days traditional), providing instant consensus when agencies disagree.
+**The Genesis Mission** creates the largest AI infrastructure deployment in government history, where this verification problem emerges at scale. **We're building the UMA for intelligence verification.**

 **Recent Deployments:** Department of War & DHS (88% risk), Treasury (85% risk) — both compiled in <500ms with cryptographic proof.